ContextPilot: Fast Long-Context Inference via Context Reuse: Context Deduplication

+Each sub-block is hashed.
+Any sub-block matching a hash from a different context block is replaced with a location annotation pointing to the first occurrence.
+After deduplication, the context index is updated to reflect these changes for the request.

-\mypar{Contextual hints for de-duplicated contexts} Simply removing duplicates can degrade answer quality.
-To maintain quality, we insert \emph{location hints} that direct the LLM to corresponding documents in the conversation history.
+\mypar{Context annotation for de-duplicated context blocks} Simply removing duplicates can degrade answer quality.
+To maintain quality, we insert \emph{location annotations} (e.g., \textit{``Please refer to [CB\_1] in the previous conversation’’}) that direct the LLM to corresponding context blocks in the conversation history, guiding the LLM to prior context without repeating prefill.
+For C6’s second turn, the prompt changes from: